Market Outlook

 Lobster Meat:

 Meaningful replacement is still months away and buyers are bidding-up to meet needs.
+There are no prospects for meaningful replacement until the Canadian Spring season kicks off in April.
 Short Term: Firm to upward Pricing

 steady